Skip to main content

 • gameplay

-• “Although these diorama-inspired puzzles are fairly simple and intuitive, they vary significantly from one another, making each level feel unique despite sharing aesthetic and mechanical similarities.”
+• “Although these diorama-inspired puzzles are, in general, fairly simple and intuitive, they vary significantly from one another, making each level feel unique despite sharing aesthetic and mechanical similarities.”

 • “The actual mechanics of interacting with things is often clunky, with things often needing to be dragged around in strange and particular ways in order to work, and lots of knobs and dials which either require only left-right movement or up-down movement but don't indicate at all which, so you might try to turn something, fail, get stuck, and then come back and realize you were turning it on the wrong axis.”